 There are several different treatment options for these conditions, but the procedure that has gained the most adherents in recent years is the transobturator tape sling, aka TOT sling.
 A mesh tape is positioned beneath the urethra via small incisions, an outpatient procedure that typically requires an office visit of one hour.
 The additional support provided by the sling has been shown to eliminate urinary incontinence in over 80% of patients who undergo the procedure.

-As a board-certified ob/gyn with 20+ years of experience, Dr. Joseph Berenholz has the knowledge and expertise needed to recommend the best course of treatment for urinary incontinence, including TOT slings.
+As an ob/gyn with 20+ years of experience, Dr. Joseph Berenholz has the knowledge and expertise needed to recommend the best course of treatment for urinary incontinence, including TOT slings.
 To find out more about Dr. Berenholz and the TOT procedure, please call (248) 359-3200 or toll-free 888-593-8780.